microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 return "Cart"
 ```

 Pretty easy, no?
-It's just a matter of callling the `store.delete(key)` function.
-Here again, the script returns a single `Cart` response that is the generic rerpesentation of an empty shopping chart for current user:
+It's just a matter of calling the `store.delete(key)` function.
+Here again, the script returns a single `Cart` response that is the generic representation of an empty shopping cart for the current user:

 ```yaml
 [...]